Combat Engineering: Civilian Jobs After The Military

 Construction

-Going into construction can also be a good post combat engineer career choice.
+Entering the construction industry can also be a viable post-combat engineering career choice.
 Using the skills you have learned during your time in the military.

 Like an electrician, construction workers can work on commercial, industrial or residential construction.
 Building structures, bridges, and road work.
-There are also options when it comes to starting out in this career.
+There are also options available when starting out in this career.

-You can register as an apprentice and learn on-the-job training as well as in-class training.
+You can register as an apprentice and receive both on-the-job training and in-class training.
 Or, take classes at a transitional or technical/vocational college.
-You can take a shorter program, sometimes just a few weeks, in order to get a certificate to use in finding employment.
-You can also look for an entry-level job to get started right away, learning while at your job.
-Classes in english, math, physics, and shop and welding will come in handy.
+You can take a shorter program, sometimes just a few weeks, to earn a certificate that can be used in job searches.
+You can also look for an entry-level job to get started right away, learning while you’re at work.

 Building Inspector